Joseph Miles (jmiles)

 Grants, Contracts and Funds

 Professor Miles is the Program Director of The New Jersey Space Grant Consortium.
-This is a NASA-funded program in existence for approximately 30 years which funds educational programs throughout the State of New Jersey (as well as all other states, plus D.C. and Puerto Rico).
+This is a NASA-funded program in existence for approximately 34 years which funds educational programs throughout the State of New Jersey (as well as all other states, plus D.C. and Puerto Rico).
 New Jersey Space Grant funds undergraduate and graduate fellowships, a research clusters program at participating institutions, K-12 to college bridge programs, informal education programs, rocketry and ballooning programs, faculty and course development, travel support, Community College Research and K-12 teacher training, to name a few.
-The statewide budget is approximately $800,000 per year.
+The statewide budget is approximately $925,000 per year.
+The next 5-year proposal will require an independent evaluator as the budget is expected to be raised over $1,000,000.

 Courses

-Engineering Design I, II, III & IV courses in Robotics (C++), Data Acquisition (LabVIEW), Truss & Beam Construction, and Electronics (MATLAB/Simulink); Approx. 150 to 190 students/semester.
+From 2004 to 2021, my duties were to teach the Engineering Design I, II, III & IV courses in Robotics (C++), Data Acquisition (C++ and LabVIEW), Truss & Beam Construction, and Electronics (MATLAB/Simulink); Approx. 150 to 190 students/semester from 2004 to 2021.
 The Engineering Design Spine uses an inter-disciplinary approach, introducing the concepts of Systems Engineering to the Stevens undergraduate student body.
 Design I, II, III and IV focus on EE, ME, Computer Software & Engineering and Project Management.